 May impose total lockdown if COVID-19 situation worsens: Meghalaya DyCM

-Meghalaya Deputy Chief Minister Prestone Tynsong on Tuesday that if the COVID-19 situation in the state worsens than the government may impose a total lockdown.
+Meghalaya Deputy Chief Minister Prestone Tynsong on Tuesday said that if the COVID-19 situation in the state worsens then the government may impose a total lockdown.
 With six more persons testing positive for COVID-19 on Tuesday, the total number of active cases in the state increased to 50.

 "If the situation worsens...
 I think we have no option (but to impose a total lockdown in the state)," Tynsong told journalists here after a review meeting.
 He claimed that there is no community spread in the state.